What is The Cost of Conflict?

 Imagine the potential application for artificial intelligence if, years in the future, we can look back on thousands of case studies showing quantifiable outcomes and measurable savings brought about by mediation.

-Second, we as mediators need to do a better job of helping raise the value proposition of non-adjudicative resolution methods in our broader communities, not for purposes of self-promotion but to bring the power of mediation out of the shadows and into the light of broader acceptance by society.
+Second, we mediators need to do a better job of raising the value proposition of non-adjudicative resolution methods in our broader communities, not for purposes of self-promotion but to bring the power of mediation out of the shadows and into the light of broader acceptance by society.
 The exact process that favorably impacts family disputes, community disputes, and commercial litigation needs to make its way into public discourse, education, and policy formation.